- Official Financial Aid Notice

 The Office of Financial Aid will also notify you of required documentation via email and through the ACES system.
 Students should submit the required documentation as soon as possible to avoid delays in processing aid.

 Federal regulations governing the student financial assistance programs stipulate that in order to continue to be eligible for Title IV funds (e.g. Direct Subsidized/Unsubsidized Loan, Direct Graduate PLUS Loan, Federal Perkins Loan) students must maintain satisfactory academic progress (SAP) toward a degree.
 To maintain satisfactory academic progress, students must achieve a required cumulative minimum grade point average (GPA), complete a minimum number of credit hours, and graduate within a specified timeframe.
-Duke Law's Satisfactory Academic Progress Policy can be viewed here.
+See Duke Law's Satisfactory Academic Progress Policy.